 2021–2022

 The Design Museum in partnership with the Arts and Humanities Research Council (AHRC).
-Through Design Research in the context of the climate crisis, the Future Observatory Design Researcher in Residency programme explored how can design respond to pressing societal and environmental issues.
-In its foundation year, Future Observatory focused on the Net Zero agenda.
+Through Design Research in the context of the climate crisis, the Future Observatory Design Researcher in Residency programme explored tools and systems needed to reduce consumption and protect our planet for all lifeforms now and in years to come.

 2022.
 Keynote